-Despite the fact that the sun is typically a plant’s greatest ally, some plants are able to flourish in partial shade and can add a vibrant touch to the corner of your garden.
+Despite the fact that the sun is typically a crucial source of nourishment for plants, some species are capable of flourishing in partial shade and can add vibrancy to a corner of your garden.

 This list has the top 12 trees that you should plant in your garden, bringing color and visual interest throughout the year.
 Even when they lose their leaves, their bark brings a unique appeal to the yard.